HuzaifaSaran0/HuzaifaSaran0/README.md

 - 🌱 I’m currently learning Web development and i already know Python to a Good Level.
 - 💞️ I’m looking to collaborate on Similar fields projects.
 - 📫 Reach me via my email: Huzaifasaran0@gmail.com or whatsapp at +923256172397.
-- ⚡ Fun fact: I lost my focus on sorronding while working on learning or on projects building.
+- ⚡ Fun fact: I lose my focus on sorrounding while working on learning or on projects building.

 <!---
 HuzaifaSaran0/HuzaifaSaran0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.